akielland/Cloud/README.md

-# Cloud

-# 🌐 Cloud – Data Upload Portal Pilot
+# Cloud 1 – Data Upload Portal Pilot

-This is a pilot project for creating a simple internal **web-based data upload portal** for the Institute of Transport Economics.
+This is a pilot project for creating a simple internal **web-based data upload portal** for uploading data to the cloud.
 The goal is to allow users to upload datasets via a browser interface, fill in metadata through a short form, and automatically store both the file and metadata for later retrieval and analysis.

-This project also serves as a personal learning platform for building data infrastructure with modern tools.

 ---

-## 🚀 Project Description
+## Project Description

 The system provides: